Jurors begins to deliberate in case against police officers | Metro News

 The final seconds of an hours-long standoff between Albuquerque police and James Boyd in the foothills of the Sandia Mountain have been in dispute since the 2014 shooting touched off protests and calls for police reform in Albuquerque, the largest city in the state.

-In closing arguments, special prosecutor Randi McGinn said a flashbang-grenade went off and a K-9 unit advanced on Boyd during the final moments of the confrontation.

-She said police video showed Boyd briefly shifting from side to side with two knives in hand before he turned to his left toward the K-9 handler and was shot from a few feet away by then-Officer Dominique Perez and detective Keith Sandy.
+In police video, a flashbang-grenade goes off and a K-9 unit advances on the camper during a rushed and failed attempt to take him into custody with less-lethal force.
+Boyd briefly shifted from side to side with two knives in hand before he started pivoting to his left away from the officers and was shot by then-Officer Dominique Perez and detective Keith Sandy, said special prosecutor Randi McGinn.

 She disputed a contention by